AshutoshRaval/EventManagementSystem/README.md

 - It changes the background color of cell according to the cost.
 <img width="772" alt="PowerBI_EventManagement_CF" src="https://github.com/AshutoshRaval/EventManagementSystem/assets/122703876/3c749bef-b12d-4cda-b9cd-dcc3bd4bd47a">

-For more details and queries please contact on ashutosh.raval@outlook.com
+For further details or inquiries, please contact me at ashutosh.raval@outlook.com.